Contrast-Security-OSS/docs/content/installation/python/PythonInstall.md

 ]
 ```

-In general, it is best for the Contrast middleware to be included as early in
-the list as is possible, although modifying the order may be necessary to get
-the app working in some circumstances.
+In general, it's best practice to include the Contrast middleware as early in the list as is possible; although modifying the order may be necessary to get the application working in some circumstances.

 Older versions of Django have a different architecture for middlewares.
-For
-Django 1.6 to 1.9, look for the `MIDDLEWARE_CLASSES` configuration variable
+For Django 1.6 to 1.9, look for the `MIDDLEWARE_CLASSES` configuration variable in *settings.py*.
-in *settings.py*.

 ``` python
 MIDDLEWARE_CLASSES = [